Babylon (Mad Men): Plot

 Don prepares breakfast in bed for Betty to celebrate Mother's Day, but trips and falls down the stairs.
-He then has a vision of himself as a child, meeting his newborn half-brother Adam for the first time.
-Don and Betty then snuggle up in bed and talk about Joan Crawford.
-Betty is shocked at how "old" Crawford looks but Don chides her to not be melancholic when her thoughts turn to her recently deceased mother.
+He has a vision of himself as a child, meeting his newborn half-brother Adam for the first time.
+That night, Betty is shocked at Joan Crawford's aging appearance in The Best of Everything, but Don chides her to not be melancholic when her thoughts turn to her deceased mother.
 He says that "mourning is just extended self-pity."

-The next day at Sterling Cooper, Don and his co-workers meet with executives from the Israeli Board of Tourism to discuss marketing strategies.
-Don, unsure of what strategy to use, meets Rachel for lunch under the guise of asking her for input because she is Jewish.
-Rachel keeps their meeting professional, but later she confesses on the phone to her sister that she is developing feelings for Don.
-Meanwhile, Roger meets Joan in a hotel room to continue what is revealed to be a long-running affair.
-Roger wishes that he could have Joan all to himself and suggests that she get her own apartment.
-Joan refuses, saying that she will be looking for a more permanent situation and suspects that Roger will eventually leave her for someone younger.
+The next day, Don and Roger meet with the Israeli Board of Tourism.
+Don, unsure of what strategy to use to attract wealthy tourists, meets Rachel for lunch to seek her input because she is Jewish.
+Rachel keeps their meeting professional, but later confesses to her sister that she is developing feelings for Don.
+Meanwhile, Roger meets Joan in a hotel, revealing a year-long affair.
+Roger suggests that she move into an apartment for their affair but she refuses, saying she eventually will find a permanent romantic situation and Roger will leave her for someone younger.